-“It is my objective to generate knowledge that affects what the next generations learn,” begins Dimitris Bertsimas, co-director of the MIT ORC and the Institute’s Boeing Leaders for Global Operations Professor of Management.
+“It is my objective to generate knowledge that affects what the next generations learn,” begins Dimitris Bertsimas, former co-director of the MIT ORC and the Institute’s Boeing Leaders for Global Operations Professor of Management.
 “Is it impactful?
 That’s how I judge what is important.”

 It is this philosophy of teaching and researching that has driven Bertsimas for decades.
 His current research focuses on three areas: